-Over the weekend (Saturday 26 – Sunday 27 November) we’re putting up a number of shows to entertain the whole family – stay tuned for the publication of our programme for more details.
+Throughout Festival week (Wednesday 23 – Sunday 27 November) we’re putting up a number of shows to entertain the whole family.
+Browse the programme for more details.

-Exhibitors, including publishers, and book sellers wishing to participate in the 2022 Malta Book Festival can apply between Tuesday 24 May and Friday 24 June 2022.
+Exhibitors, including publishers, and book sellers wishing to participate in the 2022 Malta Book Festival applied between Tuesday 24 May and Friday 24 June 2022.

-Exhibitors are encouraged to make sure they peruse all terms and conditions before applying.
+Exhibitors were encouraged to make sure they peruse all terms and conditions before applying.

-Applications can be submitted through the dedicated online form here, or by downloading and filling the application form in .pdf and sending it by post to:
+Applications were submitted through the dedicated online form here, or by downloading and filling the application form in .pdf and sending it by post to:

 National Book Council